-Whether it’s repairing sports-related injuries, correcting curved spines or lengthening limbs, Cincinnati Children’s is a leader in orthopaedic care and surgery for children.
-Our program ranked No. 8 in the country in the 2014-15 Best Children’s Hospitals report published by U.S. News & World Report.
+Whether it’s correcting curved spines, repairing sports-related injuries, or lengthening limbs, Cincinnati Children’s is a leader in orthopedic care and surgery for children.
+Our program ranks No. 4 in the country in the 2017-18 Best Children’s Hospitals report published by U.S. News & World Report.

 Our team provides more than 3,000 complex surgical procedures a year.
 Meanwhile, thousands of families visit our growing Brachial Plexus Center, Orthopaedic Sports Center and other specialty programs for outpatient care.

 “We are one of the largest groups of pediatric orthopaedic surgeons in the country, all with subspecialty training and experience to provide the full range of pediatric orthopedic care, including the only two surgeons in this region with training in both sports and pediatric orthopaedic surgery,” says James McCarthy, MD, director of Pediatric Orthopaedic Surgery.
 “In addition to our deep experience, nearly all our surgeons conduct research, from basic discovery to quality improvement work.
 This combination allows us to advance orthopaedic care in ways that can further benefit children.”